Ecommerce Security «Prev Next»

 8) Bob's program cannot reverse the message digest because of its one-way nature.
 The program can ensure that the message was not tampered with by calculating a message digest from the original message and matching it to the message digest sent from Alice.

-Encryption and certificates
+Encryption and Certificates

 The defense-in-depth strategy toward security requires system administrators to take every possible action to improve security.
 One significant improvement to security can be obtained by widespread use of encryption.
 With respect to the UNIX workstation, the following are security advantages to be gained: